TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 %________________________________________________________________________________________
 %% Main Function to call correct TF analysis and plotting functions with correct event related data portion based on input in app window

-% Called whenever a TF calculation is done
+% Called whenever a TF calculation is done to select the right function
+% based on what analysis the user selected - first calls analysis function,
+% the plotting function

 % Inputs:
 % 1.
 EventRelatedData: nchannel x nevents n ntimepoints single matrix with